aksommerville/fullmoon4/README.md

 - [ ] Move the collect-item logic somewhere shareable, it's already duped in a few places.
 - [ ] Prevent wind and rain from happening indoors.
 - [ ] Initial wind per map.
+- [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c

 ### April